Politics and Philosophy BA

 - International Relations Theory

-The course will focus on metaphysical themes of perennial interest such as parts and wholes, the nature of people, and the passage of time.
+This course is an introduction to metaphysics.
+It will focus on two general themes: whether we are material things, and the nature of time.
 Readings will be drawn mainly from recent and contemporary sources.20 credits

 - Oppression and Resistance